Skip to content

 Future rounds of funding are currently planned to launch in November 2025 (Round 14) and February 2026 (Round 15).
 It is expected that the scale of these rounds will be similar to the current funding round at around £40m total funding spread across six funds.

-Community businesses (Coops, CBSs, CICs) can apply to these Funds:
+Registered Charities and Community businesses (Coops, CBSs, CICs) can apply to these Funds:

 (NB the amounts allocated to each fund apply to the current Round 13 but are likely to remain fairly similar).